g0morra/wp-file-upload/readme.txt

 * It is highly customizable with many (more than 50) options.
 * It produces notification messages and e-mails.
 * You can create additional fields that the user must fill in along with the uploaded file.
+* You can select from a list of subfolders.
 * It supports redirection to another url after successful upload.
 * It supports filters and actions before and after file upload, so that programmers can extend the plugin and make it cooperate with other plugins.
 * It contains a visual editor for customizing the plugin easily and without any knowledge of shortcodes or programming